Additive energy of regular measures in one and higher dimensions, and the fractal uncertainty principle: Introduction

 \subsection{Acknowledgments}

 The first author is supported by a National Science Foundation Postdoctoral Fellowship, NSF grant 1703715.
 The second author is supported by NSF grant DMS-1764034 and by a Simons Investigator Award.
-The first author would also like to thank Semyon Dyatlov for helpful conversations, and Josh Zahl for a correction.
+The first author thanks Semyon Dyatlov for helpful conversations, and we also thank Josh Zahl, the anonymous referees, and some anonymous comments on the second author's blog for corrections.